hellmarbecker/blog/_drafts/apache-druid-data-lifecycle-management.markdown

 ### Data Ingestion

 Let's ingest the data.
-Here is the ingestion spec:
+Here is the ingestion spec (edit the file path):

 ```json
 {